 To be eligible for Medicaid long term care, one must be both financially qualified and have a medical need for care.
 Eligibility requirements are specific to the state and Medicaid program or waiver which means there are, quite literally, 100s of different sets of eligibility rules for Medicaid long term care services.
 Having said that, there are some general rules which apply.

 The medical requirements for Medicaid long term care differ by state, but generally speaking, any person that requires skilled nursing, is mentally impaired with Alzheimer's/dementia or is unable to care for him or herself will qualify.
 If skilled nursing is not required, then many Medicaid programs tie eligibility to the number of ADLs (activities of daily living) required by the individual, such as dressing, bathing, cooking etc.

 When determining eligibility for Medicaid long term care each state considers an individual's finances differently.
 However, in all states both one's income and their assets are consideration factors.
 It is important to recognize that even if one's income or assets exceed the following limits, with careful planning, individuals can still qualify for Medicaid.

 Medicaid Income Limits

 States use one of two approaches to determine if an individual meets their Medicaid income limits.
 There are income cap states which are said to have "categorically needy Medicaid" and non-income cap states which have "medically needy" or "spend-down" Medicaid.
-Income cap states set a fixed income limit at 3 times the SSI payment amount.
-For 2013, this limit is $2,163 a month.
+Income cap states set a hard income limit at 3 times the SSI payment amount.
+For 2014, this limit is $2,163 a month.

 Medicaid Asset Limits